 The Practicum Office is responsible for selecting practicum sites and discussing the requirements for an Affiliation Agreement.
 A student may not be placed in an Agency unless there is a fully executed Affiliation Agreement with the University.
 All new affiliation agreements must be completed by June 1 for current students approved for an employment based or ad hoc placement.
-Students admitted into the graduate program after May 1 interested n .
-Students admitted Agencies are selected based on the degree of their adherence to the following criteria:
+For newly admitted students new affiliation agreements must be completed by July 15.
+Agencies are selected based on the degree of their adherence to the following criteria:

 - 1. Providing generalist and/or specialized social work practice opportunities. - 2.
 Commitment to the standards of professional social work practice. - 3.
-Ability to provide learning opportunities/evaluate all practice behaviors of the Council of Social Work 2022 Educational Policy and Accreditation Standards. - 4.
-Capacity to provide learning opportunities with individuals, families, groups, communities, and organizations appropriate to beginning level generalist social work practice and/or specialized year practice. - 5.
+Ability to provide learning opportunities/evaluate all practice behaviors of the Council of Social Work 2022 Educational Policy and Accreditation Standards. - Capacity to provide learning opportunities with individuals, families, groups, communities, and organizations appropriate to beginning level generalist social work practice and/or specialized year practice. - 5.
 Availability of regularly scheduled supervision with a practicum instructor that meets the program objectives or task supervisor & Social Worker who will reinforce a social work perspective during the practicum placement. - 6.
 Commitment to the educational function of practicum placement experiences. - 7.
 Availability of direct contact with clients and client records at various system levels that represent diverse populations. - 8.
 Availability of adequate physical space for the student and/or access to internship specific technology.